MaayanLab/datacrossways/README.md

     - write a description `role for datacrossways configuration`
     - select `Create role` button

-When all is done the user should look something like this:
+When all is done, the user should look something like this:

 ![role_aws](https://github.com/MaayanLab/datacrossways/assets/32603869/f19a0784-85ed-4898-9112-467279df1acb)